mateuszcalderon/cpp-quadratic-equation-solver/README.md

   }
 ```

   - **Purpose:** Ensures that the user inputs valid numerical values.
-If the input fails, it clears the input buffer and prompts the user to try again
+If the input fails, it clears the input buffer and prompts the user to try again.
   - **How it works:** The function reads input from the user and checks if the input was successful using ` std::cin.fail() `.
-If the input is invalid (e.g., non-numeric input), it clears the error flag and ignores the invalid input
+If the input is invalid (e.g., non-numeric input), it clears the error flag and ignores the invalid input.

 #### Main Function and 'a' Input Check:
 ```cpp